vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:MultipleChoiceExercise lang:sql xp:50 skills:1 key:7b8b54b64d
 ## A note on arithmetic

-In addition to using the built in SQL functions, you can perform basic arithmetic with symbols like `+`, `-`, `*`, and `/`.
+In addition to using aggregate functions, you can perform basic arithmetic with symbols like `+`, `-`, `*`, and `/`.

-So, for example:
+So, for example, this gives a result of `12`:

 ```
 SELECT (4 * 3);
 ```

-gives you a result of `12`.
+However, this gives a result of `1`.

-However:

 ```
 SELECT (4 / 3);
 ```

-gives you a result of `1`.
 What's going on here?

-Well, SQL assumes that if you divide an integer by an integer, that you want to get an integer back.
+SQL assumes that if you divide an integer by an integer, you want to get an integer back.
 So be careful when dividing!

-If you want to get more precision when dividing, you can add decimal places to your numbers:
+If you want more precision when dividing, you can add decimal places to your numbers:

 ```
 SELECT (4.0 / 3.0) AS result;
 ```

-which gives you the result you would expect: `1.333..`
+This gives you the result you would expect: `1.333`.

 <hr>
 What is the result of `SELECT (10 / 3);`?

 *** =instructions
 - 2.333
 - 3.333